 Countries with ten or more SIL members are entitled to elect a National Representative (NR).
-NRs are elected for three-year periods.
-They assist the General secretary-Treasurer in collecting annual dues from members of their country in their own currency and transferring the total amount to SIL’s bank account.
+NRs are elected for three-year periods and are responsible for sending applicants from their country to the SIL student competition.
+In some countries, they assist the General Secretary-Treasurer in collecting annual dues from members of their country in their own currency and transferring the total amount to SIL’s bank account.

 Senior researcher and vice-director of the Ecology, Genetics and Evolution Institute of Buenos Aires (IEGEBA) from the National Scientific Research Council (CONICET) and University of Buenos Aires